Minnijean Brown Trickey

 Civil Rights Legend Who Helped Desegregate Public Schools

 In the autumn of 1957, Minnijean Brown Trickey took her rightful place in what had previously been a whites-only school.
 In front of a worldwide television audience, she walked past armed guards and an angry mob to help set America on the path toward desegregation in public schools.
 Incredibly, this was just the beginning of her fiery career as a social activist.
 For her work, she has received the U.S. Congressional Gold Medal, the Spingarn Medal, the Wolf Award, and a medal from the W.E.B.
 DuBois Institute, among other citations.
 Under the Clinton administration, she served as Deputy Assistant Secretary of the Department of the Interior, for diversity.
 She has also appeared in two acclaimed documentaries: Journey to Little Rock: The Untold Story of Minnijean Brown Trickey and HBO's Little Rock: 50 Years Later.

 In her adult life, Brown-Trickey continues to be an activist for minority rights.
 She lived in Canada for a number of years in the 1980s and 1990s, getting involved in First Nations activism and studying social work at Laurentian University in Sudbury, Ontario.
-Brown-Trickey has moved back to Little Rock, and resides there with her mother and sister.
-Her daughter Spirit Trickey also resides in Little Rock, and is employed at Little Rock Central High School National Historic Site, where she interprets her mother's, and the other eight students' struggle to enter Central
+Brown-Trickey's daughter Spirit Trickey is now employed at Little Rock Central High School National Historic Site, where she interprets the struggle of her mother and the other eight students to enter Central High.

 Return to Little Rock: a Seminal Moment in American Civil Rights and Education